trade-tariff/electronic-tariff-file/README.md

 ### To create a new file in ICL VME format
 `
-python3 create.py
+python3 create.py uk
-python3 create.py 1 2
+python3 create.py uk 1 2
 `

 ### Rough numbers of commodities